ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 ### Clone, branch, change, commit, push

-The next steps are the same as described above for the Git Feature Branch Workflow.
+The next steps are the same as described above for the **Git Feature Branch Workflow**.
 Clone a local copy of the newly created remote, personal repository, create a feature branch, make your changes, commit your changes, and push the commits to your personal repository.